kcsheng/NoteTaker/README.md

 ### Features

 - Ability to add note title and text that persist in designated database.
-- Ability to remove title and text if the user wish to do so.
+- Ability to remove title and text if the user wishes to do so.